BASED ON POLICY NUMBER AND TITLE:

 - TRAVEL REIMBURSEMENT

 - General Guidelines: To receive reimbursement for travel expenses incurred, an employee must complete a Travel Reimbursement Form (TTC Form No.T3-89).
-Receipts required for reimbursement must be original, paid receipts.
+Receipts required for reimbursement must be original, paid receipts that include itemized detail of all charges.
 Expenses must be reported daily with departure and return/arrival times as appropriate.
 The employee must sign the Travel Reimbursement form and forward to the budget administrator for approval.
 If the budget administrator is also the requester, then the employee's supervisor is required to sign.

 Expenses claimed for reimbursement on the Travel Reimbursement form should correspond with estimated expenses as approved on the Travel/Professional Development Authorization request.
 The budget administrator reserves the right to refuse reimbursement for spending which exceeds the total estimated expenses or was not authorized.
 For example, if rental car costs were not estimated on the Travel/Professional Development request, but requested on the Travel Reimbursement form, the budget administrator could refuse the costs even if the total estimated cost is not exceeded.
 Further, any claim for reimbursement that exceeds 10 percent of the total approved amount requires written justification.